quarknihal/hangman/README.md

 ---

-## 🤔But bruh... how do we connect pur terminals?
+## 🤔But bruh... how do we connect our terminals?
 ### **Don't worry, I got you!😆**
 All you have to do is follow these simple steps and you will be able to play in no time!